sedc-codecademy/mkwd11-js-06-nodejsadv/G10/HOMEWORK.md

 Expand zookeeper and animal models with the following properties:

 1. Zookeeper:
-- animals - list of animals for which the zooker is responsible for
+- animals - list of animals for which the zookeeper is responsible for

 2. Animal
 - zookeeper - responsible zookeeper assigned to this animal

 Add three additional endpoints (od edit previous one if possible, up to you):
-- Get zookeper by ID - Should provide all data about the zookeeper, plus list of animals with full data about the animals to which the zookeeper is assigned to
+- Get zookeeper by ID - Should provide all data about the zookeeper, plus list of animals with full data about the animals to which the zookeeper is assigned to
 - Get animal by ID - Should provide all data about the animal, plus info about the responsible zookeeper
 - Assign animals to zookeeper - I should be able to assign multiple animals to a single zookeeper